 - Client or any authorised user’s infringement of any third party Intellectual Property Rights while using the Services;

 - Client’s failure to fulfil any of its obligations in the “Privacy” clause of the Agreement;

-- Client’s breach of the Privacy Act 1988 (Cth) or if the Client proces data about EU residents, the General Data Protection Regulation (GDPR), or if the Client processes data about UK residents, the Data Protection Act, or any similar foreign law;
+- Client’s breach of the Privacy Act 1988 (Cth) or if the Client processes data about EU residents, the General Data Protection Regulation (GDPR), or if the Client processes data about UK residents, the Data Protection Act, or any similar foreign law;

 - any harm to or claim by a third party arising directly or indirectly from Client’s use of the Services;